 A whole food diet high in protein, fiber, and unsaturated fats may be beneficial for people with NALFD.
 Some whole-grain carbs include:

 - whole wheat bread and pasta

 - whole oats

-You should also contact your doctor if you lose a lot of weight in a short amount of time despite eating liver-friendly foods.
-This could mean that your liver isn’t processing nutrients and calories efficiently.
-Your doctor will advise you about any further changes you might need to make to your diet.
+Speak with a healthcare professional if you lose a lot of weight in a short amount of time despite eating liver-friendly foods.
+This could mean that your liver isn’t processing nutrients effectively.